arati-1/reactjs.org/beta/src/pages/apis/react-dom/attributes/aria.md

 <Intro>

-Accessible Rich Internet Applications ([ARIA attributes](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA)) make web content and web applications more accessible.
+Accessible Rich Internet Applications ([ARIA attributes](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA)) make web content and web applications more accessible for differently abled individuals.

 In React, the `aria-*` attributes are an exception to the rule that attributes must be camelCased.
 These attributes should be lower cased with a hyphen.
 </Intro>